AlexHladun/notes-application/README.md

 How to start app:

 1. Clone my repository.
-2. Use `cd back` after that `npm install` after that `npm run dev` for install and start server.
-Server will be started on localhost:3001.
-And after that open the new terminal window.
+2. Use `npm run dep:server` for installing dependencies for server part
+2. Use `npm run dep:client` for installing dependencies for client part
-3. Use `cd front` after that `npm install` after that `npm start` for starting client part.
-Client will be started on localhost:3000
+3. Use `npm run client` for start app on localhost:3000
+3. Use `npm run server` for start server on localhost:3001
 4. Enjoy!
-5. For start test go to `cd client` and just run `npm run tests` (REMEMBER: app must be started)
+5. For start test just run `npm run tests` (REMEMBER: app must be started)